Iron Prevents Anemia

 Severe anemia increases the risk of problems in pregnancy, including prematurity, low birth weight, and stillbirth.
 Even mild anemia is risky for mothers, because all women lose a fair amount of blood at the time of delivery, and it's not good to start out with low blood counts.

-For the best outcomes, avoid anemia during pregnancy by taking your prenatal vitamins, as well as any iron supplements your health care provider recommends.
+For the best outcomes, avoid anemia during pregnancy by taking your prenatal vitamins, as well as any iron supplements your doctor recommends.